Awsyaseen76/jordanEvents/readme.md

 	- create memberShip serial number (today.getFullYear()+serial) Year0001 20180001 continiouse for all members.
 	- report for families and groups for maker tab for family other for groups with members.
 	- export expenses to excel.
+	- fix the Event Summary in maker event details to show totals right at startup.

 Important:
  [x] give the maker option to create a new event from previouse one data so the name will be the same